-mobile communication and computing, applications, devices, internet, user centric development, rapid prototyping, ubiquitous, next generation networks, ICT, IKT
+mobile communication and computing, applications, devices, internet, user centric development, rapid prototyping, ubiquitous, next generation networks, ICT, IKT, future education

-Prof. Frank Reichert has been working for over 25 years on technology and strategies for fixed and wireless communication systems both on national and international level.
+Frank Reichert has been working for nearly 30 years on technology and strategies for fixed and wireless communication systems both on national and international level.